social-link-analytics-group-bsc/gender_bioinfo/README.md

 2. Iterate over the articles' dois and get the url of the publications by using the Doi Resolution Service (http://dx.doi.org/);

-3. Iterate over the list of articles' urls and extract the authors and their affiliations from each article;
+3. Iterate over the list of articles' urls and extract the authors and their affiliations;

 4. For each author, get their gender by using the NamSor API (http://api.namsor.com/)